Towards Lehel's conjecture for 4-uniform tight cycles: Blueprints

 \subsection{Some lemmas about blueprints}

-Let $H$ be a $k$-graph and $G$ be a blueprint for $H$.
-We write $H(G)$ for $\bigcup_{e \in G} H(e)$.
-We write $G^+$ for the subgraph of $H(G)$ with edge set
+Let~$H$ be a $k$-graph and~$G$ be a blueprint for~$H$.
+We write~$H(G)$ for $\bigcup_{e \in G} H(e)$.
+We write~$G^+$ for the subgraph of~$H(G)$ with edge set

-that is, the subgraph of $H(G)$ obtained by deleting all edges that do not contain an edge of $G$.
-Note that $G^+$ is a subgraph of $H$, not of $G$.
-For a red tight component~$R_*$ and a blue tight component~$B_*$ in $H$, we denote by $R_*^{k-2}$ and $B_*^{k-2}$ the edges of~$G$ that induce~$R_*$ and~$B_*$, respectively.
+that is, the subgraph of~$H(G)$ obtained by deleting all edges that do not contain an edge of~$G$.
+Note that this also defines $(G')^+$ for any subgraph $G'$ of $G$ as a subgraph of a blueprint for $H$ is also a blueprint for $H$.
+Moreover, note that~$G^+$ is a subgraph of~$H$, not of~$G$.
+For a red tight component~$R_*$ and a blue tight component~$B_*$ in~$H$, we denote by~$R_*^{k-2}$ and~$B_*^{k-2}$ the edges of~$G$ that induce~$R_*$ and~$B_*$, respectively.

 We prove some lemmas that we will use several times later on.
-Roughly speaking, the following lemma says that if~$S$ is a set of~$k-4$ vertices of~$H$ contained in many edges of~both $R_*^{k-2}$ and $B_*^{k-2}$, then~$S$ is contained in an edge of~$R_*$ or~$B_*$.
+Roughly speaking, the following lemma says that if~$S$ is a set of~$k-4$ vertices of~$H$ contained in many edges of~both~$R_*^{k-2}$ and~$B_*^{k-2}$, then~$S$ is contained in an edge of~$R_*$ or~$B_*$.

 \begin{lem} Let $1/n \ll \eps \ll \alpha \ll 1.$ Let~$H$ be a $2$-edge-coloured $(1-\eps, \alpha)$-dense $k$-graph on~$n$ vertices and~$G$ a $3\sqrt{\eps}$-blueprint for~$H$.
 Let~$R_*$ and~$B_*$ be a red and a blue tight component of~$H$, respectively.
 Let $U \subseteq V(G)$ and $S \in \binom{U}{k-4}$ such that